A-Star100/srb2-mods/Character Packs/CL_AbilityPack/README.md

 - **Multi Thok:** The multi thok from the old days of SRB2 is back in action!
 Topped with Boost Mode you've got a speedy guy right here.

 - **Hydro Dash:** A regular speed thok, right?
 But it doesn't slow down underwater!
 Use it with Custom 1 to ***speeeeed*** through those long, drawn out underwater segments!
+Credit to [this script](https://mb.srb2.org/threads/everyone-gets-a-thok.27956/).

+- **Dropdash:** The dropdash returns from Sonic Mania!
+Credit to [DirkTheHusky](https://mb.srb2.org/members/dirkthehusky.6283/) on the SRB2 MB for sprites and [this script](https://mb.srb2.org/threads/sonic-drop-dash-and-double-jump.27903/).

 ## Sly Tails